Amebis/GEANTLink/MsiUseFeature/README.md

-#MsiUseFeature
+# MsiUseFeature
-Checks the installation state of the given feature of GÉANTLink product
+Checks the installation state of the given feature of GÃ‰ANTLink product

-##Usage
+## Usage
 ```
 MsiUseFeature <feature name> [language]
 ```